The Many Skin Benefits of Manuka Honey

 But manuka honey belongs on your bathroom shelf as much as it does in a medical clinic or hospital.

 MG has been shown to increase collagen cross-linking, promoting the structural growth of collagen in skin cells.
-And since amino acids are the building blacks of collagen, they also protect collagen.
 Healthy collagen means healthy, firm, youthful-looking skin.

 The bioactivity or strength, so to speak, of manuka honey varies and is indicated by a number ranging between 5 and 25.